VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Conclusion

 In this paper, we introduced VSF, a novel approach for enhancing negative prompt adherence in image and video generation models.
-Our method involves flipping the sign of attention values corresponding to negative prompts, effectively suppressing unwanted content.
-Experimental results indicate that VSF significantly outperforms previous methods, NAG \cite{chen_normalized_2025}, in terms of negative prompt adherence, with only minor trade-offs in overall quality and positive prompt fidelity.
+Our method involves flipping the sign of attention values and duplicating negative prompts and attention masking, effectively suppressing unwanted content.
+Experimental results indicate that VSF significantly outperforms previous methods, NAG \citep{chen_normalized_2025}, NASA \citep{nguyen_snoopi:_2024}, and even CFG in terms of negative prompt adherence, with much lower trade-offs in overall quality and positive prompt following.
+We also showed that VSF can be applied to create more creative (by style avoidance, abstract images, and anti-aesthetics styles) images.
 VSF also only has one main hyperparameter and one minor hyperparameter, making it easier to tune them in downstream tasks.

-Future work may involve extending VSF to other architectures, such as Flex Schnell, improving robustness through normalization and blending techniques similar to those employed by NAG, and optimizing computational efficiency by using a better attention implementation.
-Additionally, we observed some inaccuracies in MLLM judgment due to ambiguities or minimal differences in visual differences.
-Conducting a larger-scale human evaluation study would help mitigate inaccuracies observed in MLLM-based assessments.
-Investigating the attention maps and diffusion trajectories of our model could further elucidate the underlying mechanisms of VSF.
+Future work directions are discussed in the Appendix.